-Formal written quotations
+16. Formal written price quotations

-- 16. (1) The conditions for the procurement of goods or services through formal written price quotations are as follows: - (a) all quotations must be obtained in writing from at least three different providers whose information can be retrieved from Central Supplier Database platform; - (b) No quotations may be obtained from providers whose information cannot be obtained on CSD platform. - (c) if it is not possible to obtain at least three quotations, the reasons must be recorded and approved by the chief financial officer or an official designated by the chief financial officer, - (d) the municipal manager must record the names of the potential providers and their written quotations, and - (2) The following procurements of services are excluded from the supply management processes, subject to the approval of the Accounting Officer. - (a) Procurement of transport services i.e., minibus taxi services only.
-Minibus taxis will be procured through Local Taxi Associations hence one quotation will be sourced from the Local Taxi Association - (b) Procurement of newspaper advertisement one quotation be sourced from the preferred newspaper, which is circulating to the targeted community, subject to approval by the Accounting Officer
+- (1) A supply chain management policy must stipulate the conditions for the procurement of goods or services through formal written price quotations, which must include conditions stating- - (a) that quotations must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of the municipality or municipal entity; - (b) that quotations may be obtained from providers who are not listed, provided that such providers meet the listing criteria in the supply chain management policy required by regulation 14(1)(b) and (c); - (c) that if it is not possible to obtain at least three quotations, the reasons must be recorded and approved by the chief financial officer or an official designated by the chief financial officer; and - (d) that the accounting officer must record the names of the potential providers and their written quotations; and - (2) A designated official referred to in sub-regulation (1)(c) must within three days of the end of each month report to the chief financial officer on any approvals given during that month by that official in terms of that subregulation.

-- (c) Procurement of radio slots Radio slots must be sourced from the relevant radio station on which the slots will be booked - (d) Procurement of goods or services from dealership in relation to repairs/ or service maintenance - one quotation be sourced from a dealer with the required goods or services, subject to approval by the Accounting Officer - (3) A designated official referred to in subparagraph (1) (c) must within three days of the end of each month report to the chief financial officer on any approvals given during that month by that official in terms of that subparagraph.
+17. Procedures for procuring goods or services through formal written price quotations

-Procedures for procuring goods or services through written or verbal quotations and formal written price quotations
+The procedure for the procurement of goods or services through formal written price quotations is as follows:

-- 17. The procedure for the procurement of goods or services through written or verbal quotations or formal written price quotations is as follows: - (a) when using Central Supplier Database, the accounting officer must promote ongoing competition amongst providers by inviting providers to submit quotations on a rotation basis; - (b) all quotations are to be procured by means of formal written price quotations must, in addition to the requirements of Section 4(1), be scored on price and targeted goals points designed in terms of the Preferential Procurement Points Framework Act (PPPFA) of 2022, be advertised for at least seven days on the website and an official notice board of Nquthu Local Municipality; - (c) offers received must be evaluated on a market price comparative basis taking into account relevant vetting processes on platforms that keep credible supplier information; - (d) the municipal manager or chief financial officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a subdelegation; - f) acceptable offers, which are subject to the preference points system (Preferential Procurement Points Framework Act (PPPFA) of 2022 and its
+- (a) when using Central Supplier Database, the accounting officer must promote ongoing competition amongst providers by inviting providers to submit quotations on a rotation basis; - (b) all quotations are to be procured by means of formal written price quotations must, in addition to the requirements of Section 4(1), be scored on price and targeted goals points designed in terms of the Preferential Procurement Points Framework Act (PPPFA) of 2022, be advertised for at least seven days on the website and an official notice board of Nquthu Local Municipality. - (c) offers received must be evaluated on a market price comparative basis taking into account relevant vetting processes on platforms that keep credible supplier information; - (d) the municipal manager or chief financial officer must on a monthly basis be notified in writing of all formal written price quotations accepted by an official acting in terms of a sub delegation. - f) acceptable offers, which are subject to the preference points system (Preferential Procurement Points Framework Act (PPPFA) of 2022 and its regulations PPPFA of 2022 and associated regulations), must be awarded to the bidder who scored the highest points; - (g) for proper record keeping and audit purposes, the following documentation must be kept by Finance and department procuring goods or services; - i. the authorised purchase requisition produced by the department requiring goods and services. - ii. formal written price quotations and the order authorised by the Chief Financial Officer. - iii. formal signed delivery note/ GRN submitted by the successful supplier. - formal invoice or certificate of work performed submitted by the successful supplier. - v. goods received voucher, as prepared by expenditure: creditors section. - vi. the authorized payment voucher with all required signatures

-- regulations PPPFA of 2022 and associated regulations), must be awarded to the bidder who scored the highest points; - (g) for proper record keeping and audit purposes, the following documentation must be kept by Finance and department procuring goods or services; - the authorised purchase requisition produced by the department requiring goods and services. - ii. formal written price quotations and the order authorised by the Chief Financial Officer. - iii. formal signed delivery note/ GRN submitted by the successful supplier. - formal invoice or certificate of work performed submitted by the successful supplier. - v. goods received voucher, as prepared by expenditure: creditors section. - vi. the authorised payment voucher with all required signatures - vii.
+- vii.
 Any minutes of a bid resolution by the Bid Adjudication or Awarding Committee. - viii.
 Proof of authorised direct payment (cash focus) processed for each transaction

-Competitive bids
+18. Competitive bids